The Power of Testimonials

 If you’ve ever bought just about anything that costs a decent amount of money, you know the power of customer testimonials in boosting sales.
 The more expensive a potential product or service purchase is the more thoroughly you want to check it out.
 Invariably, part of this vetting process involves customer reviews.
-In fact, 84 percent of people trust these reviews as much as recommendations from friends.
+In fact, 84 percent of people trust these reviews as much as testimonials and word of mouth recommendations from friends.

 Why Customer Testimonials Are the Ultimate Marketing Tool

 No one wants to be ripped off.
 All of us probably have at least one story of the time we made a really bad deal and came up on the short end of a transaction.
 Beyond not getting taken advantage of, you also want to get the best deal you can.
 This means buying a product or contracting a given service from a company that will best fit your needs.
 Often, we would depend on word of mouth from friends or family who have had dealings with companies offering what you’re seeking.
 Sometimes, this isn’t available since they may not have gone to a given company or tried a particular product.